Scenic Fall Color Drive - Black River Harbor Scenic Byway, Michigan 513

 Along the Black River Scenic Byway on your way to Black River Harbor, you'll pass a sign advertising "Copper Peak Adventure Rides."
 The Copper Peak Ski Jump is reputed to be the tallest jump in the country.
 During Fall Color time people can ride the chairlift to the top of the mountain and take the ride on the 24 story elevator to the top of the ski jump for terrific views of Lake Superior and the surrounding countryside.
 It wasn't open the day we were there, but these pictures will give you some idea of what the ride will be and what you might see.

-The posted hours for 2015 from Sept 1st to Mid-October are:
+The posted hours from Sept 1st to Mid-October are:

 Wednesday-Friday, 12;30 pm-4:30 pm